simiyu17/task-cards-api/README.md

         - password: member@123
 - Look for authentication endpoint `/auth/authenticate` and use the above credentials to obtain an auth token.
 - Click on `Authorize` button at the top and enter the obtained token, and you will be able to access the other endpoints.

+# Run Tests
+- Change directory to app directory and run `./gradlew test` to run tests